 Chocolate Guinness Cake

-Get in the mood for St. Patrick’s Day with this rich, chocolatey, moist, out-of-this-world chocolate guinness cake from Simply Recipes contributor Garrett McCord.
+Get in the mood for St. Patrick’s Day with this rich, chocolatey, moist, out-of-this-world chocolate guinness cake, adapted from Nigella Lawson by Simply Recipes contributor Garrett McCord.
 And for more ideas, see our St. Patrick’s Day recipes section. ~Elise

 I’m not a big chocolate person.
 Nor am I a huge stout drinker.
 Yet, combine the two together in this cake and you’ll have my attention.